 The following adjustment and conversion operations must be carried out by qualified personnel.
 FERROLI Limited accepts no liability for damage to property or personal injury resulting from tampering with the boiler by unauthorised persons.

-To convert the boiler from Natural gas to LPG and vice versa, the burner must be removed (see fig. 43) and the 20 injectors must be replaced.
+To convert the boiler from Natural gas to LPG and vice versa, the burner injector must be replaced (see fig. 43).
 Gas pressures must then be adjusted on the gas valve as described in the paragraph 4.01.